Screenshot of Impaler

 Motivations for Not Using an Engine

-I was making a game in a crowded genre and knew many other titles were made in Unity.
-Building on my own (very simple) engine could help me capture the retro feel and aesthetic I was after.
+I was making a game in a crowded genre and knew most competing titles were made in Unity.
+Building on my own (very simple) engine would allow full control over the look and feel (to capture the nostalgia for games like Doom).
+It was also a challenge that would teach me what it takes to make a game from scratch.

 • could afford the extra time investment

-• saw a plausible path to reusing the tech for other projects
+• saw a plausible path to reusing the code in future projects

 Why C and not C++?

 C++ is the obvious choice, but the syntax and endless features overwhelm me.
-I’m not a fan of OOP for game development - class-heavy C++ was not the right move.
+I’m not a fan of object orient programming for game development so class-heavy C++ was not the right move.
 Despite being 50 years old, I found the simplicity of C attractive.
 The game is almost entirely structs, arrays, and functions.
 I like data-oriented design, and C somewhat encourages a separation of data and logic.
-Overall, it matched my programming preferences better.
+Overall, it matches my programming preferences better.

 • deep cloning of data with simple assignment a = b;